What is a Geothermal Technician?

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

-In the United States, there were 175,800 jobs for Geothermal Technician in 2016.
+In 2016, there was an estimated number of 175,800 jobs in the United States for Geothermal Technician.
 New jobs are being produced at a rate of 8.2% which is above the national average.
 The Bureau of Labor Statistics predicts 14,500 new jobs for Geothermal Technician by 2026.
 There will be an estimated 18,700 positions for Geothermal Technician per year.

 The states with the most job growth for Geothermal Technician are Utah, Florida, and Nevada.
 Watch out if you plan on working in Vermont, Maine, or Kansas.
 These states have the worst job growth for this type of profession.

 What is the Average Salary of a Geothermal Technician